 Earn 4 credits.
 Credits are issued by Emerson College.

-Live in shared apartments (self-catered) within commuting distance to the CAPA center.
+Live in a self-catered, shared apartment within commuting distance to the CAPA center.

 A local transit pass is provided for the duration of the program.